metaopt/torchopt/README.md

 ZD typically gets gradients based on zero-order estimation, such as finite-difference, or [Evolutionary Strategy](https://arxiv.org/abs/1703.03864).
 Instead of optimizing the objective $F$, ES optimizes a smoothed objective.
 TorchOpt provides both functional and OOP APIs for the ES method.
-Refer to the tutorial notebook [Zero-order Differentiation](tutorials/6_Zero_Order_Differentiation.ipynb) for more guidances.
+Refer to the tutorial notebook [Zero-order Differentiation](tutorials/6_Zero_Order_Differentiation.ipynb) for more guidance.

 #### Functional API  <!-- omit in toc -->